Oluwatobi-Mustapha/identrail/docs/aws-cli.md

 This page is retained for phase-history context.

-For current CLI behavior and commands, see `docs/cli-reference.md`.
+For current CLI behavior and commands, see [CLI reference](cli-reference.md).